 Documents by Release Date

-December 2012 – The IDB’s Office of Evaluation and Oversight (OVE) released an Evaluation of the Independent Consultation and Investigation Mechanism.
+Dec 2012 – IDB’s Office of Evaluation and Oversight (OVE) released an Evaluation of the Independent Consultation and Investigation Mechanism.

-September 2011 – Accountability Counsel sent a letter to the IDB’s president and board, requesting action to address issues with the MICI’s functioning and policies that should be improved.
+Sep 2011 – Accountability Counsel sent a letter to the IDB President and Board of Directors, calling for action to address issues with MICI’s functioning and policies.

-August 2011 – Accountability Counsel sent a briefing paper, critiquing MICI after its first year of operation, discusses problems with implementation of the MICI policy, and requesting action to address the concerns.
+Aug 2011 – Accountability Counsel submitted a briefing paper, highlighting problems with implementation of the MICI policy, and requesting action to address the concerns.

-February 2010 – The IDB revised MICI policy became operational, after adopting some recommendations from Accountability Counsel and other organizations.
+Feb 2010 – IDB released its revised MICI policy, after adopting some recommendations from Accountability Counsel and other organizations.

-June 2009 – Accountability Counsel sent comments on the IDB’s proposed independent consultation and investigation mechanism draft policy.
+Jun 2009 – Accountability Counsel submitted comments on the IDB’s proposed independent consultation and investigation mechanism draft policy.

-April 2009 – The IDB released a proposed independent consultation and investigation mechanism policy and invited comments on its draft policy.
+Apr 2009 – IDB released a proposed independent consultation and investigation mechanism policy and invited comments on its draft policy.